afruizc/relayServer/README.md

 to the `relayServer`.
 When notified of a new client connection, create 2 tcp
 sockets: One to the `relayServer` on the host/port specified in the message and one to the `server`.
 Then synchronize these 2 connections.

+**Note:** When closing the connection to the relay server, make sure you only close it for reading (i.e, send EOF without closing the entire connection).
+This allows all data to be flushed properly and not linger in the connection.

 We have come up with 2 examples of a simple echo server and a simple web server that use this method: